awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 The **aws.greengrass.labs.TheThingsStackLoRaWAN** component is a thin wrapper around a conventional The Things Stack deployment.
 The Things Stack is composed of multiple Docker containers, using Docker Compose.
 Subject to configuration, there may be a Redis container and a PostreSQL container, in addition to The Things Stack container.

 The Things Stack is delivered as Docker images on Docker Hub.
-This component downloads Docker images from Docker Hub with the help of the [Docker application manager](https://docs.aws.amazon.com/greengrass/v2/developerguide/docker-application-manager-component.html) managed component.
+This component downloads Docker images from Docker Hub with the help of the [Docker application manager](https://docs.aws.amazon.com/greengrass/v2/developerguide/docker-application-manager-component.html) component.

-The Things Stack configuration includes a considerable amount of sensitive information.
+The Things Stack configuration includes sensitive information.
 Accordingly, the configuration is stored as a secret in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-This component gets its configuration from Secrets Manager with the help of the [Secret manager](https://docs.aws.amazon.com/greengrass/v2/developerguide/secret-manager-component.html) managed component.
+This component gets its configuration from Secrets Manager with the help of the [Secret manager](https://docs.aws.amazon.com/greengrass/v2/developerguide/secret-manager-component.html) component.

 The Things Stack offers [an API](https://www.thethingsindustries.com/docs/getting-started/api/) and various [integrations](https://www.thethingsindustries.com/docs/integrations/) that can be used for remote ingestion or control, or can be used by other Greengrass components to achieve local data processing and actions.

 For Enterprise deployments, ingestion into AWS IoT Core can be best achieved by deploying [The Things Stack AWS IoT default integration](https://www.thethingsindustries.com/docs/integrations/aws-iot/default/) into your AWS account.
 This is option is shown in **green** on the architecture diagram.

 As shown in **blue**, The Things Stack can use its [Pub/Sub integration](https://www.thethingsindustries.com/docs/integrations/pubsub/) to connect directly to AWS IoT Core.
 This option would typically only be used for deployments of the Open Source edition of The Things Stack.
-Alternatively, and more powerfully, the Pub/Sub integration can instead connect to the local Greengrass [Moquette MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-moquette-component.html).
+Alternatively, and more powerfully, the Pub/Sub integration can instead connect to the local Greengrass [EMQX MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-emqx-component.html) or [Moquette MQTT broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-broker-moquette-component.html).
 This is option is shown in **red**.
-If The Things Stack and other TCP/IP devices on the local network are registered as [Local Client Devices with Greengrass](https://aws.amazon.com/blogs/iot/implementing-local-client-devices-with-aws-iot-greengrass/), this architecture allows The Things Stack to communicate with those [other devices via the broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/interact-with-local-iot-devices.html) **and** with [other Greengrass components via Greengrass Interprocess Communication](https://docs.aws.amazon.com/greengrass/v2/developerguide/ipc-publish-subscribe.html).
-Furthermore, the [MQTT bridge](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-bridge-component.html) connects AWS IoT Core as an additional publisher and subscriber, facilitating cloud integration as well.
+If The Things Stack and other TCP/IP devices on the local network are registered as [Local Client Devices with Greengrass](https://aws.amazon.com/blogs/iot/implementing-local-client-devices-with-aws-iot-greengrass/), this architecture allows The Things Stack to communicate with those [other devices via the broker](https://docs.aws.amazon.com/greengrass/v2/developerguide/interact-with-local-iot-devices.html) **and** with AWS IoT Core and other Greengrass components via the [MQTT bridge](https://docs.aws.amazon.com/greengrass/v2/developerguide/mqtt-bridge-component.html) and [Greengrass Interprocess Communication](https://docs.aws.amazon.com/greengrass/v2/developerguide/ipc-publish-subscribe.html).

 # Repository Contents